Solexma/gitnapped/README.md

 ## What does it mean to get Gitnapped?

-Picture this: it’s 5 PM, you’re ready to call it a day, but then you think, “Just one more commit…” Next thing you know, it’s 2 AM, and you’re knee-deep in code.
-That’s being gitnapped!
-Gitnapped (the tool) helps you spot these moments by analyzing your commit history—showing you when Git’s magic stole your sleep.
+Picture this: it's 5 PM, you're ready to call it a day, but then you think, "Just one more commit…" Next thing you know, it's 2 AM, and you're knee-deep in code.
+That's being gitnapped!
+Gitnapped (the tool) helps you spot these moments by analyzing your commit history—showing you when Git's magic stole your sleep.

 > So, have you gitnapped yourself lately?